We're above the clouds!

-- Flying Nimbus from Dragon Ball, which Goku rides around on before he learns to fly on his own, would probably apply.
+- The Flying Nimbus from Dragon Ball, which Goku rides around on before he learns to fly on his own, would probably apply.
+In a variation, its magic is such that it is solid only to the pure of heart.
+Impure people, like Master Roshi, fall right through.

 - The sky islands in One Piece use various kinds of clouds, some of them solid (most notably the islands themselves).